jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R6.2.3 Library Merging

-Next, we can merge together libraries that have been sequenced multiple times, or Individuals with multiple calculus samples.
+Next, we merged together libraries that were sequenced multiple times, or individuals with multiple calculus samples.

 A list of libraries that have been merged together can be seen for the screening data at `06-additional_data_files` under Data R07 or